 Shared Attention Mode

 Coordination helps people follow through.
 Shared attention shapes how they experience something together.
-When a device sits within a group, its behaviour can reflect that context.
+When a device is within a group, its behaviour can reflect that context.
 Signals such as proximity, orientation, or placement on a surface already indicate that more than one person is present.
 In those situations, the interface could shift into a shared state: personal feeds step back, notifications become less intrusive, and the screen prioritises the object or activity in front of everyone.

 If two devices are pointed at the sky, both might surface the same reference layer.
 If a phone is placed face-up during a conversation, it could reduce private prompts and foreground shared content.
 The goal is compatibility with the social moment.
 Once attention settles between people, the system reduces its presence and lets the interaction continue.